corda/corda/docs/source/api-persistence.rst

               as a custom schema.
 See Samples below.

 The code snippet below defines a ``PersistentFoo`` type inside ``FooSchemaV1``.
-Note that ``PersistentFoo`` is added to a list of mapped types which is passed to ``MappedSChema``.
+Note that ``PersistentFoo`` is added to a list of mapped types which is passed to ``MappedSchema``.
 This is exactly how state schemas are defined, except that the entity in this case should not subclass ``PersistentState`` (as it is not a state object).
 See examples:

 .. container:: codeset